gavinlyonsrepo/cylon/Readme.md

 only 1 can be or needs to be installed, both included due to conflicts
 * Note2 : Cower and Pacaur are both AUR helpers you can install one or both depending on preference.
+* Note3 : the setting TargetDir in cower config file must not be used.

 Functions/menu options
 ----------------------